scottellis/omap3-pwm/README.md

 The driver will create /dev/pwm8 and /dev/pwm10 in duty-cycle mode.

 To issue commands you can use any program that can do file I/O.
-The standard programs utilities cat and echo will work.
+The standard utilities cat and echo will work.

 	root@overo# cat /dev/pwm10
 	0